Matheussoranco/M.I.A_Multimodal_Inteligent_Assistant/README.md

 ## Core capabilities

+- **New!** State-of-the-Art Cognitive Architecture: Implements a ReAct (Reasoning + Acting) loop for autonomous problem solving.
+- **New!** Modern Chat UI: A beautiful web-based interface powered by Streamlit.
 - Natural conversation via text and voice (in/out), with hotword activation and VAD.
 - Multimodal vision: images and documents (OCR, description, visual Q&A).
 - Short‑ and long‑term contextual memory (episodic, semantic, and local knowledge graph).